benhsampson/music-viz/devpost.md

 As such we thought about the health implications of such a technology.
 It is widely understood and researched that music has a role in pain management ([1](#references)), and mental wellbeing ([2](#references)).
 These findings are ubiquitous within ([3](#references))  and without ([4](#references)) healthcare settings, and non-discriminating by age ([5](#references), [6](#references)).

 One area of implementation is the use in paediatric functional constipation which is a common ailment with significant impact on the affected child and their parents ([7](#references)).
-An aspect of this disease we hope to improve through MusicViz is to reduce the anxiety and pain associated with the toilet for children ([8](#references)) by enhancing music therapy with accompanying visual stimuli.
+An aspect of this disease we hope to improve through **LuMelody** is to reduce the anxiety and pain associated with the toilet for children ([8](#references)) by enhancing music therapy with accompanying visual stimuli.

 ## What it does

 Existing audio visualising technologies seem to only decompose music and sounds into a composition of frequencies and visualise audio in a frequency-amplitude domain.
-What we hope to achieve with MusicViz is to gain a deeper insight into music through Neuro-Linguistic Programming (NLP) and music analysis to extract its characteristics.
+What we hope to achieve with **LuMelody** is to gain a deeper insight into music through Neuro-Linguistic Programming (NLP) and music analysis to extract its characteristics.

-MusicViz would be attempting to extract the technical components of a piece such as its keys and key changes, tempo and rhythm, chords, consonances and dissonances.
+**LuMelody** would be attempting to extract the technical components of a piece such as its keys and key changes, tempo and rhythm, chords, consonances and dissonances.
 Combined with analysis of melody, lyrics to provide more insight into more nuanced and complex concepts such as the themes, mood, tension and release of the piece.
 Then based on its analysis, produce a synchronised visual representation of the piece in the form of an LED light show.

 ## How we built it